 Everybody needs to eat, and kids LOVE to eat with their teacher!
 Now, I know that lunch is the time you make copies, run to the bathroom, and just take a deep breath.

-However, 1 or 2 days a week or even a month, consider inviting a small group of students to eat lunch with you in the classroom.
+However, a couple of days a month and throughout the year, consider inviting a small group of students to eat lunch with you in the classroom.
 A lunch date with the teacher can even be a classroom reward that students work to earn.

 Lunch time is the perfect time to have casual conversations with your students in a relaxed, comfortable environment.